CRIA-CIMATEC/covid-19/README.md

-# Advanced Processing and Artificial Intelligence to Fight COVID-19​
+# Advanced Processing and Artificial Intelligence to Fight COVID-19

-Leading AI researcher​

-During a 4-month period, provide a supercomputing and artificial intelligence environment, develop and operate support solutions to fight COVID-19 in the areas of biological sciences, imaging tests and pandemic evolution predictions;​
+During a 4-month period, provide a supercomputing and artificial intelligence environment, develop and operate support solutions to fight COVID-19 in the areas of biological sciences, imaging tests and pandemic evolution predictions.

 Specific objectives: